 By OLGA R. RODRIGUEZ , Associated Press

-SAN FRANCISCO (AP) — A gunman suspected of killing a Northern California police officer who pulled him over to investigate if he was driving drunk is in the country illegally, authorities said Thursday.
+SAN FRANCISCO (AP) — The man accused of killing a California police officer who pulled him over to investigate if he was driving drunk was captured Friday as he tried to flee to Mexico, authorities said.

 Gustavo Perez Arriaga was arrested in Bakersfield in connection with Wednesday's shooting of Cpl.
 Ronil Singh of the tiny Newman Police Department, said Stanislaus County Sheriff Adam Christianson, whose agency is leading the investigation.

 The sheriff told reporters that Perez Arriaga was in the country illegally after crossing the border in Arizona and had two prior arrests for driving while intoxicated.
 Christianson didn't say when the 33-year-old came to the U.S. but that the Mexico native has been living here for several years.

 The sheriff said Perez Arriaga has gang affiliations and multiple Facebook pages with different names.

 Authorities also arrested Perez Arriaga's brother, Adrian Virgen, 25, and a co-worker, Erik Razo Quiroz, 32, who lied to police to try to protect him, Christianson said.